 Alabama Landlord Tenant Laws

-- Warranty of Habitability – Alabama landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
+- Warranty of Habitability – Alabama landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
 Landlords must repair any issues within 14 days after proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord or terminate the lease.
 Tenants aren’t allowed to repair and deduct, or withhold rent.

 - Security Deposits – Alabama caps security deposits at a maximum of one month’s rent.
 Upon lease termination, a landlord must return any unused portion of a tenant’s security deposit within 60 days.

 - Lease Termination – Alabama lets tenants terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease usually can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+Terminating a fixed-term lease early requires (in most cases) active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-- Rent Increases and Fees – Alabama does not limit the amount or frequency of a rent increase.
-The state likewise does not cap any fees, except for returned check fees, which are capped at $30 per instance.
+- Rent Increases and Fees – Alabama has no limit on the amount or frequency of a rent increase.
+The state likewise has no limit on fees, except for returned check fees, which are capped at $30 per instance.

-- Landlord Entry – Alabama landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance, inspections, and property showings.
-Before entering, they must provide 2 days of advance notice, except in emergency situations.
+- Landlord Entry – Alabama landlords may enter rental property for reasonable business purposes like maintenance, inspections, and property showings.
+Before entering, they must provide 2 days of advance notice, except for emergencies.

 Sources